 Michel Jimenez: Studied Mechanic Engineering in Santiago de Chile ( USACH) and Applied Arts in Vienna ( Die Angewandte).
 He holds a master in Digital Arts (Die Angewandte).
 He works in various projects in art and agriculture.
 He has worked as art director, integral and light design in the creations of Amanda Pina as part of the association Studio Fortuna in Vienna and internationally.

 His work is not concerned with his individual authorship focusing on collaborative practices in which he is concerned in the processes leading to the integral construction of an image-project-realization of an idea, be it in film, video, installation live or arts agriculture.
-Michel is project manager of the agricultural projects linked to Instituto Tropical aimed at researching and developing feeding systems.
+Michel is project manager of the agricultural projects linked to Instituto Tropical aimed at researching and developing feeding systems, with a focus on figs and orange cultivation.

 Lorena Moreno Vera: Interdependent curator based in Vienna and Mexico City.
 Her work explores narratives of natural phenomena and physiological functions through feminist theory, philosophy of science, and traditional knowledge.
 She holds an MA in Critical Studies (Academy of Fine Arts Vienna) and has collaborated with festivals and institutions across Mexico, Austria, Spain, Switzerland, and Australia, including Museo Jumex, Tangente St. Pölten, Archipel, and Museum of Old and New Art (MONA).
 She is also part of laschulas, a multidisciplinary collective focused on research, community, and environmental awareness.